All Products

 Note

-In this example, the Hive Metastore that is deployed in EMR on ECS is used as an external service.
-If a Hive Metastore has been deployed in your virtual private cloud (VPC), skip this step.
+This topic uses the Hive Metastore of EMR on ECS as an example of an external service.
+If a Hive Metastore service already exists in your virtual private cloud (VPC), you can skip this step.

-1. On the EMR on ECS page, create a DataLake cluster that contains the Hive service and for which the Metadata parameter is set to Built-in MySQL.
+1. On the EMR on ECS page, you can create a DataLake cluster that includes the Hive service and has Metadata set to Built-in MySQL.
 For more information, see Create a cluster.

-2. Log on to the master node of the DataLake cluster in SSH mode.
+2. Log on to the master node of the cluster using Secure Shell (SSH).
 For more information, see Log on to a cluster.

-3. Run the following command to open the Hive CLI:
+3. Run the following command to enter the Hive command line.

 hive

-4. Run the following commands to create a table named dw_users that points to Object Storage Service (OSS) and write data to the table:
+4. Run the following command to create a table named `dw_users` that points to Object Storage Service (OSS) and then write data to the table.

 CREATE TABLE `dw_users`(